 Barrels are Magnetic Particle Inspected and are finished in either Salt Bath Nitride or PVD.
 Both Tapered and Bull Barrel options are available.

-The receiver is more or less the heart of the 10/22 that allows it to function correctly.
+The receiver is more or less the heart of the 10/22 which allows it to function correctly.
 It contains the trigger assembly, bolt assembly, and charging handle.

 You can increase the accuracy of your 10/22 almost instantly by upgrading to a precision machined receiver.